parkash34/restaurant-chatbot-backend/README.md

 }
 ```

-> Each `session_id` maintains its own conversation history, so the bot remembers context across messages in the same session.
+> Each `session_id` keeps its own chat history, so the bot stays in context across messages.

 ---